Colleges by Location

 Wondering about tuition at The George Washington University?
 Here is what you need to know.

-As a full-time domestic student, you were required to pay tuition of $60,783 in 2023.
+In 2024, tuition amounted to $67,420 for all full-time domestic students.
 The George Washington University is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2023 were required to pay additional fees in the amount of $90.
+Full-time students in 2024 needed to pay additional fees in the amount of $290.

 Books and Supplies

-Another important financial factor to consider is the estimated cost of books and supplies for a college or university.
-The estimated cost of books and supplies for full-time students of this school is $1,400.
+The estimated cost of books and supplies for a college or university should also be taken into consideration as another important financial factor.
+The approximate price of books and supplies for a full-time student of this school is $1,450.

 Boarding